On Eagleson's theorem in the non-stationary setup

 In certain circumstances there is a given reference measure (e.g. the Lebesgue measure) which is absolutely continuous with respect to the invariant measure $\mu$.
-A classical result due to Eagleson \cite{Eag} insures (for $d=1$) that the weak convergence of $S_n/b_n$ with respect to $\mu$ is equivalent to the weak convergence with respect to the reference measure (with the same limits), which is more natural since usually the density of $\mu$ does not have an explicit form.
+A classical result due to Eagleson \cite{Eag} insures (for $d=1$) that the weak convergence of $(S_n-a_n)/b_n$ with respect to $\mu$ is equivalent to the weak convergence with respect to the reference measure (with the same limits), which is more natural since usually the density of $\mu$ does not have an explicit form.
 Since then this result was extended to more general processes which are not necessarily real-valued, see for instance \cite{ZW}.
-In particular, one can also consider vector-valued functions $f$, as well as random continuous time processes of the form $W_n(t)=S_{[nt]}f/b_n$, which gives us a version of Eagleson's theorem in the context of the functional central limit theorem (the weak invariance principle), which states that the stochastic process $\cW_n(t)=n^{-1/2}S_{[nt]}f$ converge in distribution as $n\to\infty$ in the Skorokhod space $D([0,\infty),\bbR^d)$ towards a Gassian process (other normaliztions $b_n$ can be considered).
-We also refer to \cite{Go} for additional results in this direction which also have applications to the strong invariance principle.
+In particular, one can also consider vector-valued functions $f$, as well as random continuous time processes of the form $W_n(t)=(S_{[nt]}f-a_{[nt]})/b_n$, which gives us a version of Eagleson's theorem in the context of the the weak invariance principle (WIP), which states that the stochastic process $\cW_n(t)=n^{-1/2}S_{[nt]}(f-\mu(f))$ converge in distribution as $n\to\infty$ in the Skorokhod space $D([0,\infty),\bbR^d)$ towards a Gassian process (other normaliztions $b_n$ can be considered).
+Another application of \cite{ZW} is to the, so called, iterated WIP, which yields a certain type of smooth approximations of stochastic differential equations for suspension flows built over non-uniformly expanding or hyperbolic maps \cite[Theorems 2.1, 2.2]{KM}.
+We also refer to \cite{Go} for additional results which also have applications to the strong invariance principle.